BSc (Hons) Computer Games Technology

 Qualification Type Grade Requirements Essential Subjects

-Higher (standard entry) ABBB Maths
+Higher (standard entry) ABBB Maths at grade B

 Higher (minimum entry) We may make you an offer at the minimum entry grades if you meet the criteria.
 Find out if you're eligible for minimum entry (see below).
-ABB Maths
+ABB Maths at grade B

 T Level Merit Digital Production, Design & Development (Pearson) or Digital Business Services (NCFE) or Digital Support Services (NCFE) or Digital Production, Design & Development or Digital Support Services or Digital Business Services